GOVERNANCE

 Our Australian Board members:

-HANNAH FERRARI
+HANNAH FERRARI (Deputy Chair)

 Hannah has extensive experience in the legal and community services sector having worked in a number of not-for-profit organisations across Australia in legal and management roles.
 Hannah spent a number of years working with survivors of child abuse and prior to that worked across remote Central Australia providing crisis support services to women and children experiencing domestic and family violence.
 She currently holds a management role in a community-based organisation that provides services to improve mental health and wellbeing in local communities.